Kingmaker Workflow Management

 |- CROWNMultiFriends/

-|- tau_classifier/<era>/<samplenick>/<channel>/<samplenick>_<counter>.root
+|- test_multifriend_v1/<era>/<samplenick>/<channel>/<samplenick>_<counter>.root

-with the exmaple friend_mapping mentioned above.
+with the example friend_mapping mentioned above.

 KingMaker Configuration